isomerpages/mddi-corp/media-centre/speeches/_posts/2024-07-05-post-Opening Remarks by Minister Josephine Teo at Digital for Life Partners' Appreciation Event.md

 <p></p>
 </li>
 <li>
-<p>The impact of this work is significant.
-The DfL movement has benefitted
+<p>The impact of this work is significant. <strong>The DfL movement has benefitted more than 400,000 Singaporeans </strong>ranging
-more than 400,000 Singaporeans ranging from seniors, to parents, to persons with disabilities, and some are now “playing it forward” to support those around them.</p>
+from seniors, to parents, to persons with disabilities, and some are now “playing it forward” to support those around them.</p>
 <p></p>
 </li>
 <li>